ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 ```
 [

         {
           "specVersion" : "MDS spec version",
-          "data": {	//The entire block is base64
+          "data": {

-            "digitalId" : "Digital Id object as described in this document",
+            "digitalId" : "digital Id as described in this document",

             "deviceCode": "A unique code given by MOSIP after successfull registration",

             "deviceServiceVersion": "Service version",

             "bioType": "FIR",

             "bioSubType": "UNKNOWN",

-            “purpose”: “Auth  or Registration”,
+            "purpose": "Auth  or Registration",

-            “env”:  "target environment",
+            "env":  "target environment",

             "domainUri": "uri of the auth server",

             "bioValue": "encrypted with session key and base64 encoded biometric data",

             "transactionId": "unique transaction id",

             "timestamp": "ISO format datetime with time zone",

             "requestedScore": "floating point number to represent the minimum required score for the capture",

             "qualityScore": "floating point number representing the score for the current capture"

           },

           "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)",

           "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric",

           "error": {

         "errorcode": "101",

-        "errorinfo": "Invalid JSON Value“
+        "errorinfo": "Invalid JSON Value"

     },

           "signature": "base64 signature of the data block"

         },

         {
           "specVersion" : "MDS spec version",
           "data": {

             "digitalId": "Digital Id object as        described in this document",

             "deviceCode": "A unique code given by MOSIP after successfull registration",

             "deviceServiceVersion": "Service version",

             "bioType": "FIR",

             "bioSubType": "LEFT",

-            “purpose”: “Auth  or Registration”,
+            "purpose": "Auth  or Registration",

-            “env”:  "target environment",
+            "env":  "target environment",

-            "domainUri": "uri of the auth server"
+            "domainUri": "uri of the auth server",

             "bioValue": "encrypted with session key and base64 encoded biometric data",

             "transactionId": "unique transaction id",

             "timestamp": "ISO Format date time with timezone"

           },

           "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)",

           "sessionKey": "encrypted with MOSIP public key and encoded session key biometric",

           "error": {

         "errorcode": "101",

-        "errorinfo": "Invalid JSON Value“
+        "errorinfo": "Invalid JSON Value"

     },

           "signature": "base64 signature of the data block. base64 signature of the hash element"

         }

 ]
 ```